pulkitdigital/AI-Email-Outreach-Automation-Agent/Docs/ARCHITECTURE.md

-  calls `AIProvider.generateEmailCopy()` (implemented for real in Phase 4 — both Gemini and OpenAI, mirroring categorizeLead's pattern) for subject + body paragraphs only — the model never touches structural HTML. `emailTemplate.ts` wraps whatever copy it gets (AI or fallback) in a fixed shell: greeting, paragraphs, signature block (`BeBeyond Digital Solutions, info@bebeyond.digital, +91 99 1867 1867`), and an unsubscribe footer — **always present**, regardless of what the copy source produced.
+  calls `AIProvider.generateEmailCopy()` (implemented for real in Phase 4 — both Gemini and OpenAI, mirroring categorizeLead's pattern) for subject + body paragraphs only — the model never touches structural HTML. `emailTemplate.ts` wraps whatever copy it gets (AI or fallback) in a fixed shell: greeting, paragraphs, signature block, and an unsubscribe footer — **always present**, regardless of what the copy source produced.
 All interpolated text (AI output, lead-controlled fields like company/contact name) is HTML-escaped (`escapeHtml()`), since ingested lead data is untrusted input being inserted into HTML.
+- **Sign-off is a person, not just the company** (deliverability fix — a bare company-name sign-off reads as agency/bulk mail, one factor pushing cold outreach into Gmail's Promotions tab).
+The signature block is `{SENDER_PERSON_NAME}` on its own line, then `BeBeyond Digital Solutions`, then contact info — never the company name alone. `SENDER_PERSON_NAME` (env var, default `Pulkit`) is enforced structurally in `emailTemplate.ts`, not left to the AI to remember, and is also folded into `BrevoProvider`'s "From" display name (e.g. "Pulkit from BeBeyond") for the same reason.
 - **AI failure falls back to a static template, never blocks a send.** If `generateEmailCopy()` throws for any reason, `composerService.ts` catches it, logs a warning, and uses `fallbackTemplates.ts` — on-brand, honest copy per stage that never claims anything false (e.g. never says "attached" when nothing is attached this phase).
+The fallback templates carry the same first-person, no-agency-boilerplate tone rules as the AI prompt (below), so an AI outage can't silently revert a send to the old promotional-sounding copy.
 - **Per-stage tone**, encoded in the shared prompt (`Backend/src/providers/ai/prompts/emailCopy.ts`):
-  `new` introduces BeBeyond and the lead's primary category; `followup` (day 3) references the prior email without repeating the full pitch; `final` (day 7) is a clear, polite, low-pressure close.
+  `new` introduces the sender and the lead's primary category; `followup` (day 3) references the prior email without repeating the full pitch; `final` (day 7) is a clear, polite, low-pressure close.
 Positioning baked into every prompt: "your digital partner, not a typical agency — transparent pricing, real results, long-term support."
+The prompt carries explicit hard rules (first-person only, never "At BeBeyond, we..."; never open with "I came across [Company] while researching..." — reference the lead's actual category/industry data instead; follow-ups must vary their closing phrase rather than reusing stock lines like "close the loop" or "won't follow up further") plus two real few-shot examples modeling the target voice — added because an earlier, unguided version of this prompt reliably produced generic-sounding agency-pitch copy that read as promotional rather than a 1:1 email.
+- **Follow-up/final subjects continue the same thread, deterministically.** Rather than letting the AI (or the fallback template) invent a new subject line for a `followup`/`final` email, `composerService.ts` always overrides it to `Re: {the actual subject the 'new' email was sent with}` when that's available — fetched via `sentEmailsLogRepository.getSentSubjectForStage()` and passed through by `sendingService.ts`'s `composeForLead()`.
+This is enforced in code, not left as a prompt instruction, so a recipient's inbox always shows one continuing conversation for a given lead, never three unrelated-looking emails.
 - **Unsubscribe link**: stateless, HMAC-signed (`modules/emailComposer/unsubscribeToken.ts`) —
   `token = HMAC-SHA256(UNSUBSCRIBE_SECRET, leadId)`, verified with `timingSafeEqual`.
 No DB column or lookup needed. `GET /unsubscribe/:leadId/:token` (public, clicked from an email